 Relevant OECD Guidelines

-Upon receiving the complaint, the Turkish NCP notified the company of it.
+Upon receiving the complaint, the Turkish NCP notified the company.

-On 8 September 2020, Tosyali contacted the Turkish NCP asserting it had signed a contract with a Senegalese consulting firm for conducting the environmental and
+On 8 September 2020, Tosyali contacted the Turkish NCP, asserting it had signed a contract with a Senegalese consulting firm for conducting the environmental and social impact study (ESIA).

 On 27 August 2021, the Turkish NCP issued an initial assessment declining to offer good offices at that time, but committing to follow-up in six months time on the independent dialogue underway between the parties to consider if good offices should be offered then.